toysoldier2012/Path-of-programmer/面试/Quiz/MySQL QCM.md

 - [ ] STRUCTURE table;
 - [x] DESCRIBE table;

 #### Q 14.
-MySQL uses security based on \_ for all connections, queries, and other operations that users can attempt to perform.
+MySQL uses security based on \_ for all connections, queries, and other operations that users can attempt to perform. or How are permissions implemented in MySQL?

 - [ ] administrator schema
 - [ ] encrypted algorithms